DataDog/sync-upstream-release-tag/README.md

 ## Usage

 1. Add a secret called `WORKFLOW_TOKEN` with write access to your repository.
-This must be a github access token with at least the following permissions (the scope to update the Github Actions is needed in case the upstream repo modify its own actions):
+This must be a [personal github access token](https://github.com/settings/tokens) with at least the `repo` and `workflow` permissions (the scope to update the Github Actions is needed in case the upstream repo modifies its own actions):
    ![token_scope](./token%20scope.png)
 2. Add this to a `.github/workflows/sync.yaml` file in your fork